 2. What are your post-MBA career goals?
 Share with us your first-choice career plan and your alternate plan.
 (500 characters, or about 100 words)

-In the first question, you have just touched upon your career goals in order to justify your reasons for pursuing an MBA.
-For this question, you will elaborate your post MBA career goals as well as your alternate plans if your first-choice plans don’t materialize.
-Please identify the position that you hope to hold immediately after MBA, specifying role, position, industry and 1-2 organizations/companies which you would like to work for.
+In the first question, you have just touched upon your career goals to justify your reasons for pursuing an MBA.
+For this question, you will elaborate on your post MBA career goals as well as your alternate plans if your first-choice plans don’t materialize.
+Please identify the position that you hope to hold immediately after MBA, specifying role, position, industry, and 1-2 organizations/companies which you would like to work for.
 Articulate your goal and explain why this goal is interesting and important to you.
-Please note that your post MBA goal shows a logical progression from your current skill set, and skills and knowledge acquired through MBA degree.
+Please note that your post-MBA goal shows a logical progression from your current skill set, and skills and knowledge acquired through an MBA degree.
 Also, make sure that your goals are ambitious as well as realistic.

 First Required Essay: 25 Random Things About Yourself

 Instructions: Present your response in list form, numbered 1 to 25.
 Some points may be only a few words, while others may be longer.
 Your complete list should not exceed 2 pages.

 For context: Fuqua believes different types of people, points of view, and experiences bring out the best in everyone.
 And above all, we place a premium on succeeding while making a positive impact on businesses, organizations, and the world.
 These ways of thinking set the Duke MBA experience apart, and this concept extends beyond the student body to include faculty, staff, and administration.
 When a new person joins the Admissions team, we ask that person to share with everyone in the office a list of "25 Random Things About Yourself".
 As an Admissions team, we already know the new hire's professional and academic background, so learning these "25 Random Things" helps us get to know someone's personality, background, special talents, and more.